Gaurav927/gaurav927.github.io/monte-carlo-simulation/index.md

 # Monte - Carlo Simulation

-In this blog, I am going to use simulation for solving some of the probability famous question.
+In this blog, I am going to use simulation for solving famous probability question.